welcom10/git.pdsnd_github/README.md

  Bikeshare project

 ### Description
-Describe what your project is about and what it does
+This project consisted in using Git and GitHub with a simulated workflow to refactor Project 2

 ### Files used
 Include the files used